Norton Dominator SS Roadtest

-It's been almost 2 years since I first posted pictures of the Norton Domiracer.
-Since then Norton have produced and sold a short run of the track ready beasts.
-Due to popular demand in 2015 they're bringing back the legend as the road ready Norton Dominator and Dominator SS.
-It's a Cafe Racer enthusiasts wet dream and I've been lucky enough to get a scoop ride review from my friends at Bike Social in the UK.
-So sit back and take a ride on one of the very first Dominator SS Norton's to roll out of the factory...
+It’s been almost 2 years since I first posted pictures of the Norton Domiracer.
+Since then Norton has produced and sold a short run of the track ready beasts.
+Due to popular demand in 2015, they’re bringing back the legend as the road ready Norton Dominator and Dominator SS.
+It’s a Cafe Racer enthusiasts wet dream and I’ve been lucky enough to get a scoop ride review from my friends at Bike Social in the UK.
+So sit back and take a ride on one of the very first Dominator SS Norton’s to roll out of the factory…

 “Ride past the grand Norton sign, and down the long driveway of the Norton factory at Donington and you step into their world.
 A world of design, metal and love for the Norton brand that goes way beyond a badge on the tank.
 The factory at Donington Hall is always buzzing.
 It’s the home of the historic British brand and just walking in brings the Norton name to life.
 In reception sits a Norton trials bike and a timeline of their history from 1898, to more recent events like in 2008 when new owner Stuart Garner bought the name.
 From that humble beginning of a reborn brand, Norton is now selling motorcycles to Japan, America and Australia once again.
 And they’re all built here in the heart of England.

 I’m here to ride Number 1 in the production of the new Norton Dominator SS.
 It’s a production ready version of the Domiracer.
 Though the basic silhouette is the same, dig deeper and the level of detail is not quite to the same level as the ornate brackets and finishing on the Domiracer.
 But it’s still a stunning motorcycle.